The creative ranking of Werbewoche

 With the four creative directors Andy Lusti (CD/Text), Marcin Baba (CD/Art), Sören Schröder (CD/Text) and Flavio Meroni (CD/Art) as the creative leadership quartet, the aim is to achieve a top result in the new year as well.
-"Our creative leadership is now broader and more flexible than it used to be, and creative team power stands above any individual mastery," says Harder, looking optimistically to the next creative ranking.
+"Our creative leadership is now broader and more flexible than it used to be, and creative team power stands above any individual master performance," says Harder, looking optimistically ahead to the next creative ranking.
 "We have some promising arrows in our quiver for this year, which make us very optimistic about the future."
-In addition, he said, they are eager to see how ADC Switzerland will honour the campaigns that have been so successful internationally.
-Due to the delay, the works for HC Davos and Flüchtlinge Willkommen will only be judged and possibly awarded at the next ADC Awards.
+In addition, he said, they are eager to see how ADC Switzerland will honor the campaigns that have been so successful internationally.
+Due to the delay, the works for HC Davos and Flüchtlinge Willkommen will only be juried and possibly awarded at the upcoming ADC Awards.

 Thrust rocket and oxyhydrogen

 And Lück?
 He is happy for his former employer.
 And really, as he emphasizes.
-"The works "Bandenbingo" for the HCD and "Search Racism.
+"The works "Bandenbingo" for HCD and "Search Racism.
 Find Truth" for Flüchtlinge Willkommen were among the most awarded communication ideas in the world in 2016.
-So it's no wonder, and of course a pleasure for me too, that FCB Zurich tops the rankings with these works."
+So it's no wonder, and of course a pleasure for me, that FCB Zurich tops the ranking with these works."

 Lück, who was nominated for the Werbewoche Advertiser of the Year 2016 together with the eventual winner Thomas Wildberger and Wirz-ECD Livio Dainese, looks back with pleasure: "For me personally, it was the best year of my professional career.
-The ranking is proof of that, the switch to Jung von Matt another.
-My good resolution for 2017: continue thrusting rockets and blasting gas with the crew from Jung von Matt."
+The ranking is proof of that, and the switch to Jung von Matt is another.
+My good resolution for 2017: continue to push rocket and pop gas with the crew from Jung von Matt."

 "For me, it was the best year of my career."